gwallison/openFF-build/README.md

     originally scraped.
 The removed disclosures are still available in the Full set, but not the filtered set.
 (Jan 26, 2022)

-- add the raw field "IngredientComment" back into the Full data set for proprietary claim analysis.
+- add the raw field `IngredientComment` back into the Full data set for proprietary claim analysis.
 (Jan 30, 2022)